Ryo-Nakano/gas-development-template/README.md

 ## 📚 Features
 - Develop with TypeScript
-- Bundle files with Webpack5 (You can use npm modules)
+- Bundle files with Vite (You can use npm modules)
 - Develop locally and deploy with Clasp

 ## 🏃‍♂️ Get Started